-The University of Central Oklahoma recognizes the fact that every individual is unique and may excel in a wide range of areas; therefore, groups and activities have been organized in an effort to enhance that uniqueness and encourage every student to get involved.
-The many campus organizations give students the chance to grow, meet new friends, develop leadership qualities, and be a voice on the campus.
+The University of Central Oklahoma recognizes the fact every individual is unique and may excel in a wide range of areas; therefore, groups and activities have been organized in an effort to enhance that uniqueness and encourage every student to get involved.
+The many campus events give students the chance to grow, meet new friends, develop leadership qualities, and be a voice on the campus.
+Please visit our website at www.uco.edu/ca or come by our office in NUC Room 424.